On the potential benefits of entropic regularization for smoothing Wasserstein estimators: Background on optimal transport and the problem of class proportions estimation

 where the last equivalence comes from the assumption that the model $\{ \mu_\theta ~|~ \theta \in \Sigma_K \}$ is identifiable.
 From this result, we deduce $\argmin_{\theta \in \Sigma_K}W_0(\mu_\theta, \nu) = \{\tau\}$. \end{proof}

 Notice that the injectivity of $\theta \mapsto \mu_{\theta}$ relates to the affine independence of $\{\mu_1, \ldots, \mu_K\}$.
 It is satisfied for example when the measures $\mu_1, \ldots, \mu_K$ have disjoint supports.
-If all the scenarios are not as friendly as the one considered in Lemma \ref{lem:motivating_example}, in numerous applications (for instance when the data can be clustered into sub-populations), it is relevant to approximate the distribution $\nu$ as a mixture.
+If all the scenarios are not as friendly as the one considered in Lemma \ref{lem:motivating_example}, in numerous applications (for instance when the data can be clustered into sub-populations), it is relevant to approximate $\nu$ by a mixture model.
 The next result is about the smoothness of the minimization problem \eqref{eq:theta_star_definition}.